Inter Milan Vs. Sampdoria Called Off After Coronavirus Deaths In Italy, 2 Other Serie A Games Also Suspended

-After two people in Italy’s northern Lombardy and Veneto regions died as a result of coronavirus infection, according to a report by USA Today, the country’s prime minister Giuseppe Conte announced Saturday that all sports events in the two regions were postponed.
+After two people in Italy’s northern Lombardy and Veneto regions died as a result of coronavirus infection, according to a report by USA Today, the country’s Prime Minister, Giuseppe Conte, announced Saturday that all sports events in the two regions are postponed.
 The postponements included three matches in Serie A, Italy’s top-flight football league — including a crucial match between third-place Inter Milan and Sampdoria.

-Just one week after a crushing, 2-1 defeat to SS Lazio, that allowed the Roman club to leapfrog into second place, Inter needed the three points against 16th-place club to keep pace with leaders Juventus.
+Just one week after a crushing, 2-1 defeat to SS Lazio that allowed the Roman club to leapfrog into second place, Inter needed the three points against 16th-place club to keep pace with leaders Juventus.
 For much of the season, Inter Milan has either held the top spot or hovered directly below Juve in second.

 But after the Turin side defeated SPAL 2-1 on Saturday, the defending champions now hold a six-point lead over Inter, who of course now hold a game in hand after the coronavirus-related postponement.